 Even if you earn the Capital One sign up bonus of 50,000 points, you’ll still need 449,000 points or $224,500 of spending at a 2x rate to pay the full cost of your trip.

-You can speed up your earning by taking advantage of special spending bonuses on cash back cards like the Venture card’s 10x earning on hotels, or by maxing out the quarterly cash back bonuses on the Chase Freedom Unlimited.
+You can speed up your earning by taking advantage of special spending bonuses on cash back cards like the Venture card’s 10x earning on hotels through Jan 2020, or by maxing out the quarterly cash back bonuses on the Chase Freedom.

 The beauty of these cash back programs is that even if you can’t reach the full amount to pay with points, you can use whatever amount that you have accrued to offset the cash price.